KauzClay/docs-tap/scst-store/use-external-database.hbs.md

-# Use external PostgreSQL database for Supply Chain Security Tools - Store
+# Use an external PostgreSQL database for Supply Chain Security Tools - Store

 This topic describes how you configure Tanzu Application Platform to use an external database.